stacysandy/Data-Science-Practicum-I/README.md

 ### Original Goal: Are We Really Consuming the Healthiest Food?

 ### What Objective's did I meet?
-* So Are we making the healthiest food choices?
+* Are we making the healthiest food choices?<br>
 Well, we can make healthy food choice if we want to and now that we know more about the highest macronutrients; we can try our best to consume less syrup and desserts such as chocolate mouse.

-* What does nutritional value in food really mean?
+* What does nutritional value in food really mean?<br>
 It means we get energy from the nutrients within our food so it’s important for us to be knowledgeable on what we eat and what is in the food we eat.

-* Are we eating nutritious food or are we eating what is easy, fast, and cheap?
+* Are we eating nutritious food or are we eating what is easy, fast, and cheap?<br>
 Well I usually eat certain types of food if it tastes good, what ever the price it may be.
 So I didn’t get price values of the foods with my sticky rice and 100% Whole wheat bread food items from FoodData Central.
 But that could be a future endeavor if cost was of concern.

-* Is our food selection based on nutritional values or for other reasons?</b><br> Our food should be based on nutritional values or at least as I mentioned before, we all have our own dietary needs and health needs.
+* Is our food selection based on nutritional values or for other reasons?<br> Our food should be based on nutritional values or at least as I mentioned before, we all have our own dietary needs and health needs.
 Therefore, we should be knowledgeable about what we eat.<br>

 ### Primary Question in this project:
-* What if we could look take the nutritional values of a type of food, and then compare those values to see if our choice of food is the healthiest for us or if a healthier option is available?</b>
+* What if we could look take the nutritional values of a type of food, and then compare those values to see if our choice of food is the healthiest for us or if a healthier option is available?<br>

 In fact, we did succeed at this.
 We learned 100% whole wheat bread is healthier than sticky rice.
 And the honey 100% whole wheat bread had the lowest sugars, highest protein, and lowest carbohydrate values.
 It also had the lowest calories.<br>